Zytek Z11SN: History

 In 2013, Greaves Motorsport and Jota Sport both remained in the European Le Mans Series with their Z11SN chassis.
 The season started successfully, with Jota Sport taking a victory at the 2013 6 Hours of Silverstone.
 Caterham Motorsport announced that they would be entering the 24 Hours of Le Mans for the first time, using a Z11SN, with Alexander Rossi, Tom Kimber-Smith and Eric Lux as their drivers.
 The entry was a joint venture between Caterham and Greaves Motorsport, with Greaves also entering a Z11SN under their own banner, driven by Jann Mardenborough, Lucas Ordóñez and Michael Krumm.
 Jota Sport also entered the event with a Z11SN, with their drivers Simon Dolan, Oliver Turvey and Lucas Luhr.
 The Greaves Motorsport entry was the most successful of the three, as Mardenborough, Ordonez and Krumm finished fourth in the LMP2 category.

-In 2014 Jota Sport won the LMP2 class at the 24 Hours of Le Mans with their Z11SN chassis.
+In 2014, Jota Sport won the LMP2 class at the 2014 24 Hours of Le Mans with their Z11SN chassis.

 For 2015, the car was substantially developed as the Gibson 015S, following the purchase of Zytek by Continental AG that established Gibson Technology.
 Jota Sport used it to finish second in the LMP2 class and 10th overall in the 2015 24 Hours of Le Mans, 48 seconds behind the KCMG's Oreca.

 In 2016, Strakka Racing finished 4th in the LMP2 class and 8th overall in the 2016 24 Hours of Le Mans using the Gibson 015S, the highest result for the prototype in the race.

+Competition history

+Complete European Le Mans Series results

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.

+Complete World Endurance Championship results

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.